demisto/content/Packs/AlibabaActionTrail/Playbooks/Alibaba_ActionTrail_-_multiple_unauthorized_action_attempts_detected_by_a_user_README.md

 * Enrichment for Verdict
 * Block IP - Generic v3

-If you wish to link this playbook to the relevant alerts automatically, we recommend using the following filters when configuring the playbook triggers:
+To link this playbook to the relevant alerts automatically, we recommend using the following filters when configuring the playbook triggers:
-Alert Source = Correlation
+* Alert Source = Correlation
-Alert Name = Alibaba ActionTrail - multiple unauthorized action attempts detected by a user
+* Alert Name = Alibaba ActionTrail - multiple unauthorized action attempts detected by a user

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.